DinyoD/DinyoD-SoftUniServer-test/README.md

 # DinyoD-CSharp-SoftUniServer-test
-Test Server for CSharp Web Basics - Sept.2020
+Test-HttpServer and Test-MvcFramework for CSharp Web Basics - Sept.2020